davestephens/ansible-nas/README.md

 gained by automating it.

 ## Quick Start

+:skull: Before running anything, check out the playbook and understand what it does.
+Run it against a VM and make sure you're happy. ***Do not*** blindly download code from the internet and trust that it's going to work as you expect. :skull:

 1. Enable the Ubuntu Universe repository: `sudo add-apt-repository universe`
 2. Install Ansible: `sudo apt install ansible`